getindiekit/indiekit/packages/app/docs/en/website-configuration.md

----
-title: Website configuration
+# Website configuration

----
-{{ settings.name }} lets you customise where posts are saved, how they are formatted and what permalinks you will give them.
+{{ app.name }} lets you customise where posts are saved, how they are formatted and what permalinks you will give them.

 Configuration is provided via a JSON file.
-You can let {{ settings.name }} know where to find this file by prviding a value for ‘Configuration file path’ in [publication settings](/settings/publication).
+You can let {{ app.name }} know where to find this file by prviding a value for ‘Configuration file path’ in [publication settings](/settings/publication).

-### Configuration options
+## Configuration options

-`categories`
-: A [list of categories clients can expose in their publishing interface](https://github.com/indieweb/micropub-extensions/issues/5).
+`categories`: A [list of categories clients can expose in their publishing interface](https://github.com/indieweb/micropub-extensions/issues/5).
 Defaults to `[]`.
 There are two ways of providing these values:

   * a pre-detirminded array of values: